 - Disk Usage helps you monitor your account’s available space.

 - File Transfer Protocol (FTP) is a fast and convenient way to transfer large files online.
-We have a tutorial on FTP here.
+We have a tutorial on FTP.

 The Databases section allows you to create MySQL databases and users, and to modify and access to them.
 SQL stands for Structured Query Language.
 SQL is an international standard in querying and retrieving information from databases.
 There are several tools in the cPanel Database section:

-- MySQL Database & MySQL Database Wizard: allows you to store and manage large amounts of information over the web; these are essential to running web-based applications like bulletin boards, content management systems, and online shopping carts.
+- MySQL Database & MySQL Database Wizard: Store and manage large amounts of information over the web; these are essential to running web-based applications like bulletin boards, content management systems, and online shopping carts.
 The Wizard guides you through setting up a MySQL database and user privileges.

-- Remote MySQL: You can use this to add a specific domain name so visitors can connect to your MySQL databases.
+- Remote MySQL: Add a specific domain name so visitors can connect to your MySQL databases.

 Clicking on the Web Applications section will open Installatron; this is where you can install different applications (WordPress, Omeka, etc.) to your domain.
 My Apps will list your currently installed applications and All Applications will allow you to browse the directory of software available for installation in your account.

-To understand more about web applications, click here.
+To understand more about web applications, read our community post: What exactly is a Web Application?

 The Domains section of cPanel allows you to manage your addon domains, subdomains, aliases and redirected domains.
 Additionally, you can use the Simple Zone Editor (and in some cases, the Advanced Zone Editor) to map different parts of your domain to different services.